codingwithmagga/doxysphinx-with-read-the-docs-template/docs/build_process.rst

 Using CMake
 +++++++++++

 In this project you will also find a CMake build process for a local generation of the documentation.
 All the mentioned build steps in the :ref:`Without CMake` section will be automatically executed during the build process.
+The ``docs/CMakeLists.txt`` has already many helpful commands, so I will narrow down here the general idea used in this CMake build process.

+Using the ``find_package()`` command from CMake, CMake looks for the three executables ``doxygen``, ``doxysphinx`` and ``sphinx-build``.
+While CMake comes up with a ``FindDoxygen.cmake`` file directly, the two other files, ``FindDoxysphinx`` and ``FindSphinx``, are given in the ``cmake`` folder of this repository.

+.. note:: The ``cmake`` folder is added to the ``CMAKE_MODULE_PATH`` in the main ``CMakeLists.txt`` file.

+All of the three commands are executed with the given arguments above.
+This will be achieved by adding these as a custom command using CMakes function ``add_custom_command()``.
+And, depending on the output of these custom commands, for every custom command a corresponding custom CMake target is created is using ``add_custom_target()``.
+The custom command for ``doxygen`` depends on the public header files of the library.
+This means, that it will only be executed (and therefore the target will only be executed) when one of these header files changes.
+The same is done for the ``doxysphinx`` command, which will only be executed when one of these public header files changes.
+Similar the ``sphinx-build`` command depends on the used \*.rst files for the documentation.
+These are either the \*.rst files created by the ``doxysphinx`` command or the ones written by the developer in the ``docs`` folder.

+.. note:: Using the approach described above only ``sphinx-build`` will be executed when one of the \*.rst files in the ``docs`` folder, for example ``docs/index.rst``, changes.
+When a public header file of the library changes, all three commands will be executed.
+Code changes which does not affect public header files won't trigger any execution of the three commands.